Anxiety Disorders Explained

 Different Types Of Anxiety Disorders

 GENERALIZED ANXIETY DISORDER (GAD)

-Often characterized by feelings of anxiety and excessive worry about many different things and issues; even if those worries are unprovoked.
+Often characterized by feelings of anxiety and excessive worry about many different things and issues, even if those worries are unprovoked.
 People with GAD often suffer from physical symptoms of anxiety (e.g., gastrointestinal problems, headaches, fatigue) and often seem to be chronically anxious and worried.

 OBSESSIVE-COMPULSIVE DISORDER (OCD)

 Characterized by intrusive and unwanted thoughts (obsessions) and/or repetitive behaviors (compulsions).
 Examples of obsessive thoughts may include worrying that if you don’t engage in a certain behavior a certain amount of times, something bad will happen.
 Another example of an obsessive thinking pattern is being excessively focused and fearful of germs.
 An example of a repetitive behavior may be washing hands or turning a light switch on and off.
 Individuals with OCD will do the repetitive behaviors (also called rituals) to try and rid of the obsessive thoughts.
 Although temporary relief may be found from engaging in the repetitive behaviors, the obsessive thoughts and ultimately the repetitive behaviors often re-emerge.
-The symptoms of OCD can dramatically interfere with everyday functioning and often requires intervention.
+The symptoms of OCD can dramatically interfere with everyday functioning and often require intervention.

 Characterized by unanticipated episodes of intense fear accompanied by physical symptoms (e.g., chest pain, shortness of breath, dizziness, heart palpitations).
-Panic disorder can be incredibly frightening and can lead to extreme avoidance of certain situations that ultimately can impede functioning.
+Panic disorder can be incredibly frightening and can lead to extreme avoidance of certain situations that can ultimately impede functioning.

 POST-TRAUMATIC STRESS DISORDER (PTSD)